Enduring Powers of Attorney

 What is an Enduring Power of Attorney (EPA)?

 An Enduring Power of Attorney (EPA) is a legal document that allows you to appoint someone you trust to make decisions about your life, if you can’t.
-This person is then said to have Powers of Attorney and can be a trusted relative, friend or an independent organisation like Public Trust.
+This person is then said to have power of attorney and can be a trusted relative, friend or an independent organisation like Public Trust.

 There are two types of EPA: